 In articulating it’s unique conception of its role, the constitutional Court has not hesitated to draw freely on older Republican theories of the democratic process,as well as contemporary theories of deliberative, and participatory democracy.
 The effect is to depart from accepted conceptions of the role of court’s in democracies, the idea of the separation of powers between courts and autonomous legislative bodies,and to refashion constitutionalism as a thicker more substantively laden concept.
 It is not surprising therefore that in dissenting in the Doctors for Life case, Justice Yacoob would point out:’ it will be this court and not the Constitution which will effectively determine an element of the national legislative process.
 This in my view, is inconsistent with the very spirit of constitutionalism.’(my emphasis)

-The court, acting as the custodian of the people’s higher law achievement, has not hesitated to constrain contemporary majorities, not only by controlling the outcomes of pluralist bargainingthe more usual role of courts, but by intervening to shape the legislative process itself.
+The court, acting as the custodian of the people’s higher law achievement, has not hesitated to constrain contemporary majorities, not only by controlling the outcomes of pluralist bargaining-the more usual role of courts, but by intervening to shape the legislative process itself.
 In short it has cast itself in the role not as Ely envisaged, as pluralisms perfectors but as its confident critic, re casting the principle of self-government not as the autonomous realm of action by elected public representatives,but as one necessarily subject to careful judicial supervision.Paradoxically, it is has sought to defend the Constitution and empower the people by constraining its elected representatives, or a majority of them, even when no rights or rule of law question has presented itself.
 Whether in adopting a theory of what Justice Moseneke calls ‘robust constitutionalism’ it has struck a ‘balance’ between the democratic process and judicial review is perhaps a question that cannot be answered in the abstract but only in the light of the court’s theory of the democratic process and its interpretive practices.

 It is not only the court’s adoption of a value laden conception of the idea of democracy which affects the ‘balance’.
 It is also the pronounced’ normativist styleof legal reasoning-the tendency to fuse constitutional law and moral reasoning- that the court has adopted which tends to emphasize the autonomy of law, it’s adjudicative and control functions and to treat the status of representation ambivalently.
 This interpretive style also tends to increase the scope of review.
 The result is that attempts in what might be called traditional liberal legal theory (and the court’s own jurisprudence),to draw boundaries between courts and legislatures by relying on familiar conceptions of separation powers doctrine no longer adequately describe judicial practice regulating the relationship between courts and legislatures in South African constitutional law.What revisions may be required must be left to future work.